 As well as using visual elements, subtle scents are key to fill your home with natural wonder.
 Herbs are ideal for the kitchen and double up as food and fragrance – why not consider having a planter built into the worktop?
 Other seasonal scents will also keep your home smelling fresh and in tune with what’s going on outside.
 Think warming spices in winter or peonies and jasmine in spring – essential oils are also a must-have home purchase.

 Thank you for reading our post – we hope you’ve enjoyed exploring biophilic design.
-If you’re ready to bring nature into your life, we would love to assist – why not have a chat with our design hub to learn more?
+If you’re ready to bring nature into your life, we would love to assist – why not have a chat with our team to learn more?
 Thanks again.